Osmose/shield-web-health-study/README.md

 The `internet-policy-study` extension collects a participant's Firefox usage data that is related to her interaction with the messages, as well as metrics that could be correlated with her receptivity to those messages.
 In particular, it collects:

-- visits to the designated set of websites (only the top-level hostnames will be collected, e.g. www.facebook.com)
+- visits to the designated set of websites (only the top-level hostnames will be collected, e.g. www.facebook.com) -- the list of websites is a subset of the participants list found here: https://www.battleforthenet.com/july12/
 - the participant's interaction with the notification
 - Firefox usage metrics that are likely to be correlated with the participant's receptivity to the notifications, including:
 	-- profile age